General information

 PGY 1

-The PGY1 year is split into 12 blocks of four weeks each.
-Residents in the Psychiatry Program spend three blocks in Family medicine, 2 blocks in Neurology, 4 blocks in the Inpatient psychiatry department, 2 blocks in the Substance use disorders Inpatient department and 1 block in Emergency Department.
-During rotations in Neurology, Inpatient Psychiatry and Substance use pathology, residents will also conduct 2 weeks of night float.
+The PGY1 year is divided into 12 blocks, each lasting four weeks.
+Psychiatry residents spend three blocks in Family Medicine, two in Neurology, four in the Inpatient Psychiatry department, two in the Substance Use Disorders Inpatient department, and one block in the Emergency Department.
+During Neurology, Inpatient Psychiatry, and Substance Use Disorder rotations, residents also complete two weeks of night float.

-Teaching Curriculum.
-The formal weekly teaching curriculum during the psychiatry rotations in PGY1 provides a fundamental psychiatric knowledge base upon which subsequent training and education will build.
-The curriculum includes interactive teaching sessions, seminars, case conferences, journal clubs, grand rounds and workshops.
-These programs are directed and taught by faculty, and many renowned experts in their fields.
+Teaching Curriculum: During the psychiatry rotations in PGY1, the formal weekly teaching curriculum establishes a foundational knowledge of psychiatry that will be built upon in later training.
+The curriculum includes interactive teaching sessions, seminars, case conferences, journal clubs, grand rounds, and workshops.
+These programs are led by faculty, many of whom are esteemed experts in their respective fields.

 PGY 2

-Junior residents will continue to build upon the clinical exposure they gained in PGY-1.
-The second year of residency training provides a core set of experiences covering the scope of inpatient psychiatry, including clinical rotations (1-2 months) in mood disorders, psychosis, child, geriatric, substance use disorders and psychosomatic psychiatry services.
-The weekly teaching sessions are closely integrated with these clinical experiences.
-In addition, residents begin psychotherapy training with patients and individual and group supervision by the middle of PGY2.
-At the end of the second year, residents can competently diagnose and treat a wide variety of common psychiatric disorders.
+Junior residents continue to build on the clinical experience gained in PGY1.
+The second year of residency offers a core set of experiences that cover the full range of inpatient psychiatry, with clinical rotations lasting 1-2 months in areas such as mood disorders, psychosis, child and geriatric psychiatry, substance use disorders, and psychosomatic psychiatry.
+The weekly teaching sessions are closely aligned with these clinical experiences.
+By the end of the second year, residents are capable of diagnosing and treating a wide variety of common psychiatric disorders.

-The formal teaching curriculum during PGY2 expands on the acquisition of fundamental psychiatric knowledge that began during PGY1 and is closely linked to the clinical experiences during this year.
-The curriculum includes lectures, seminars, case conferences, journal clubs, grand rounds and workshops.
+The formal teaching curriculum in PGY2 builds on the foundational psychiatric knowledge gained in PGY1 and is closely integrated with the clinical experiences of the year.
+It includes lectures, seminars, case conferences, journal clubs, grand rounds, and workshops.

 PGY 3

-The third year of residency training builds on the skills and knowledge acquired during the first and second years of residency through experiences in ambulatory psychiatry.
-Residents work in several general and speciality clinics that provide opportunities to learn about different models of care.
-These models include following patients independently, seeing patients concurrently with therapists, and collaborating closely with multidisciplinary treatment teams.
+In the third year of residency, training focuses on enhancing the skills and knowledge developed during the first two years through experiences in outpatient psychiatry.
+Residents work in various general and specialty clinics, providing opportunities to learn different models of care.
+These models involve independently managing patients, collaborating with therapists during patient visits, and working closely with multidisciplinary treatment teams.

-At the end of the third year, residents are able to competently diagnose and treat patients, and provide longitudinal care in a variety of outpatient settings.
-They also achieve increasing levels of competency in psychotherapy.
-The formal teaching curriculum during PGY3 provides a series of advanced topics, including courses on multiple modalities of psychotherapy, advanced psychopharmacology and evidence-based medicine.
+By the end of the third year, residents are proficient in diagnosing and treating patients and providing ongoing care across various outpatient settings.
+They also reach higher levels of competency in psychotherapy.
+The formal PGY3 teaching curriculum covers advanced topics, including courses on multiple psychotherapy modalities, advanced psychopharmacology, and evidence-based medicine.

-Residents are required to complete two eleven-month clinics as well as six-month clinics in Geriatric, Child and Adolescent Psychiatry, Anxiety, Personality and Psychosomatic pathology respectively.
-In addition, residents choose, at a minimum, three six-month electives.
-An elective typically occurs once per week for a half-day per week.
-Residents continue psychotherapy training with an increasing caseload of patients and individual and group supervision.
+Residents are required to complete two eleven-month clinics, along with six-month clinics in Geriatric Psychiatry, Child and Adolescent Psychiatry, Anxiety Disorders, Personality Disorders, and Psychosomatic Pathology.
+Additionally, residents must choose at least three six-month electives, typically scheduled once per week for a half-day.
+Throughout this year, residents continue their psychotherapy training, managing an increasing caseload of patients with individual and group supervision.

 Faculty